cpressey/LCF-style-ND/README.md

     [employ some contortions to achieve encapsulation][] and ask you to ignore them, and hope that they do not distract you;
-*   Write it in an object-oriented language with encapsulation, and ask you to ignore the types _and_ the object-oriented bits, as they are both distractions;
+*   Write it in an object-oriented language with encapsulation, and ask you to ignore the types _and_ the object-oriented features (such as inheritance and polymorphism), as they are _both_ distractions;
 *   Write it in pseudo-code and ask you to kind of bear with me and play along as I hoc up some some ad-hoc notation for it.